Report on Plans and Priorities

 Infrastructure Canada is the main department responsible for federal efforts to enhance Canada's public infrastructure.
-This is accomplished through three main activities: investments in provincial, territorial and municipal assets; engagement in key partnerships with the provinces, territories, municipalities and the private sector; and the development and implementation of sound policies.
-Established in 2002, the Department ensures that Canadians benefit from world-class public infrastructure from coast to coast to coast.
+This is accomplished through three main activities: investing in provincial, territorial and municipal assets; engaging in key partnerships with the provinces, territories, municipalities and the private sector; and developing and implementing sound policies.
+Established in 2002, the Department helps to ensure that Canadians benefit from world-class public infrastructure from coast to coast to coast.

-Figure 1: Federal Support for Provincial, Territorial and Municipal Infrastructure
+Figure 1: Federal Investments in Provincial, Territorial and Municipal Infrastructure

-[*] Include infrastructure investments from Finance Canada, Transport Canada, Canada Revenue Agency, Aboriginal Affairs and Northern Development, Atlantic Canada Opportunities Agency, Canadian Northern Economic Development Agency, Economic Development Agency of Canada for the Regions of Quebec, Federal Economic Development Agency for Southern Ontario, Western Economic Diversification Canada, and the Royal Canadian Mounted Police.
-Source: Finance Canada and Infrastructure Canada, December 2013.
+Note: Federal infrastructure investments from Infrastructure Canada Finance Canada, Transport Canada, Canada Revenue Agency, Aboriginal Affairs and Northern Development Canada, Atlantic Canada Opportunities Agency, Canadian Northern Economic Development Agency, Economic Development Agency of Canada for the Regions of Quebec, Federal Economic Development Agency for Southern Ontario, Western Economic Diversification Canada and the Royal Canadian Mounted Police.
+Source: Finance Canada and Infrastructure Canada, December 2014.

 Figure 2: Provincial/Territorial and Municipal Investments in Core Public Infrastructure by Asset Owner

-Source: Statistics Canada, National Economic Analysis Division.
-Chart, data analysis and calculation: Infrastructure Canada.
+Source: Statistics Canada, National Economic Accounts Division.
+Chart and data calculation: Infrastructure Canada.

-The New Building Canada Plan: Building on Recent Successes
+The Way Forward — The New Building Canada Plan:

-In 2007, the Government of Canada launched the $33-billion Building Canada plan, the first ever long-term, federal plan for infrastructure.
-Through the 2007 Building Canada plan, the Government of Canada supported thousands of projects that have given Canadians access to better public infrastructure, and have strengthened the national economy.
+In 2007, the Government of Canada launched the $33-billion Building Canada plan, the first long-term, federal plan for infrastructure.
+Through this plan, the Government of Canada supported thousands of projects that have given Canadians access to better public infrastructure, and have strengthened the national economy.

 II.
 Transfer Payment Programs

-In 2014-2015, Infrastructure Canada will continue to oversee billions of dollars' worth of infrastructure investments.
-This includes projects being delivered through transfer payment programs under the New Building Canada Plan, programs under the 2007 Building Canada plan, now in a later stage of their lifecycle, as well as other sunsetting programs.
+In 2015-2016, Infrastructure Canada will continue to oversee billions of dollars' worth of infrastructure investments.
+This includes projects being delivered through transfer payment programs under the New Building Canada Plan, programs under the 2007 Building Canada plan, now in a later stage of their lifecycle, as well as earlier-announced sunsetting programs.

-Infrastructure Canada's suite of transfer payment programs addresses local and regional infrastructure needs while advancing national priorities.
+Infrastructure Canada's suite of transfer payment programs, as briefly described in the following table and organized according to the Department's Program Alignment Architecture, addresses local and regional infrastructure needs while advancing national priorities.
 These programs help to make Canada's economy stronger, keep people and goods on the move, and contribute to cleaner air and water.

-Infrastructure Canada's current transfer payment programs at a glance:4
+Infrastructure Canada's current transfer payment programs at a glance:1

 Funding for Provincial-Territorial Priorities